EXCLUSIVE-Lion Air crash pilot felt jet "dragged" from sky

 There was no immediate information on what cockpit signals

-were available to the crew or how fast the jet was flying.
-The
+were available to the crew, how fast the Lion Air jet was flying

-source said the pilots had each flown about 40 hours this month.

 Founded by two brothers and travel entrepreneurs, Lion Air